 Pro Tips for this Recipe

-Mealie bread can be stored in an airtight container for 2 to 3 days, or alternatively, you can freeze the mealie bread by wrapping it in cling film and tin or aluminium foil for up to 3 months.
+Alternatively, you can freeze the mealie bread by wrapping it in cling film and tin or aluminum foil for up to 3 months.

 Yes, you can substitute the sugar with condensed milk in this recipe.